 WhoCanFixMyCar explain why your car might be squeaking when you turn the wheel

-If you notice your car has started making a squeaking sound when you turn, there are three common culprits: a lack of lubrication in the suspension, low power-steering fluid, or friction between the steering wheel housing and the interior trim.
+Suppose you notice your car has started making a squeaking sound when you turn.
+In that case, there are three common culprits: a lack of lubrication in the suspension, low power-steering fluid, or friction between the steering wheel housing and the interior trim.

 When the fluid that powers and lubricates the power-steering system reaches a low level, squealing noises will happen for as long as the steering wheel is not centralised.
 Check the fluid levels and replenish them if necessary.
-Should the fluid be contaminated or dirty this could also cause issues.
-If adding fluid doesn’t resolve the problem then book your car into your local garage.
+Should the fluid be contaminated or dirty, this could also cause issues.
+If adding fluid doesn’t resolve the problem, book your car into your local garage.

 Sometimes your car tyres may make undesirable noises when they meet certain surfaces.
 Unfortunately, there is very little you can do when this happens.
 So stick up the volume on the radio and keep driving!

-Creaks, clunks and squeaks: Any of these sounds indicate wear and tear and worn shocks and suspensions.
+Creaks, clunks and squeaks: Any of these sounds indicate worn shocks and suspension.
 They also indicate dry bushings, ball joints or tie rods.
-These types of noises are accompanied by poor car maintenance and vibrations.

 Metallic grinding or ringing: These noises are usually from components.